microsoft/AzureAutomaticGradingEngine/README.md

 Please skip the setup section as the latest ARM can help you deploy eveything! but this old video teach you how to rebuild and deploy own your test.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/LClFO3OkThY/0.jpg)](https://youtu.be/LClFO3OkThY "How to deploy Azure Automatic Grading Engine without ARM.")

+## Config SMTP
+You have to set the App Settings Key during deployment or in Azure Portal.
+If you want to use gmail, you need to allow [Less Secure Apps](https://myaccount.google.com/lesssecureapps) for your gmail.

 ## Deploy Demo Assignment Project